-To support development of the 2013 RAP Update, MPCA (with GLRI funds) sponsored an AOC-wide sediment characterization project in 2012 to support analysis of the sediment contaminant data contained in the AOC Data System (described in Section 4).
+To support development of the 2013 RAP Update, MPCA (with GLRI funds) sponsored an AOC-wide sediment characterization project in 2012 to support analysis of the sediment contaminant data contained in the SLRAOC Data System (described in Section 4).
 The data were analyzed to provide a planning-level view of the status of sediment contamination across the SLRAOC.
 The Sediment Technical Team (described in Section 4), consisting of staff from MPCA and WDNR, directed the analyses and presentation of the data for their respective states.
-The AOC-wide characterization work was documented in the St. Louis River Area of Concern Sediment Characterization: Final Report (LimnoTech, 2013; Appendix F).
+The SLRAOC-wide characterization work was documented in the St. Louis River Area of Concern Sediment Characterization: Final Report (LimnoTech, 2013; Appendix F in the 2013 RAP Update).